 polkit-qt-1 is split in three libraries: polkit-qt-core-1, polkit-qt-gui-1 and polkit-qt-agent-1

 polkit-qt-core-1 lets you control actions and authentication without a GUI, with some very simple functions.
-It also lets you retrieve and control useful informations on the polkit authority.
+It also lets you retrieve and control useful information on the polkit authority.
 You will be mostly interested in the

 polkit-qt-gui-1 lets you easily associate GUI items with polkit actions.
 Through some simple wrapper classes you are able to associate QAction and QAbstractButton to a polkit action, and get their properties changed accordingly to polkit's result.
 It includes the classes Action, ActionButton and ActionButtons